Quocafk12345/JAPANSHOP2/README.md

-# JAPANSHOP-website-Full-Stack-project
+# k-website-Full-Stack-project
-It is a JAPANSHOP STORE which is made using spring boot , Jsp and servlet.
+It is a grocery store which is made using spring boot , Jsp and servlet.

 # springboot-sample-app